 How to ease worry when waiting for medical test results

-Screenings, doctor appointments and medical tests are an unavoidable part of life, and they're necessary to stay healthy.
+Health care screenings, doctor appointments and medical tests are a common part of life.
+We rely on them to monitor and maintain our overall health.
 So if you happen to be someone who finds waiting for results particularly difficult, what can you do?

 Firstly, it's important to recognise that it's normal to feel anxious before test results are revealed.

-"Depending on the nature of the tests and the implications of positive results, the results can be potentially life-changing," says Dr Ian Nnatu, consultant psychiatrist at Priory Hospital North London.
+"Depending on the nature of the tests and the implications of positive results, the results can be potentially life-changing," says Dr Ian Nnatu, consultant psychiatrist at Nightingale Hospital, London.

-However, whether you struggle with waiting periods can also depend on your personality.
+However, your level of struggle with waiting for the results can also depend on your personality.

-"Naturally, some people tend to worry more than others depending on their outlook and degree of resilience," says Nnatu.
+"Naturally, some people tend to worry more than others depending on their outlook and coping abilities," says Nnatu.
 "Do you see the glass as half full or half empty?
 There is a spectrum of how people respond to such uncertainty about their health, ranging from normal self-limiting worry to excessive, all-consuming worry which affects sleep, daily life and functioning."

-Dani Bell, specialist advisor for treatment and recovery at Macmillan Cancer Support, adds: "Waiting for test results can be a worrying time.
-Sometimes people will have a test and get results on the same day; for other tests, they may have to wait to get results from their doctor.
-Either way, the not knowing, or thinking the worst, can understandably cause increased levels of anxiety."
+Dany Bell, strategic advisor for treatment, medicines and genomics at Macmillan Cancer Support, adds: "Waiting for test results can be a worrying time.
+Sometimes people will have a test and get results on the same day.
+For other tests, they may have to wait to hear from their doctor.
+Either way, the not knowing - or thinking the worst - can understandably cause increased levels of anxiety."

 If you already struggle with an anxiety disorder, waiting for the results of a screening or test can be particularly difficult.